 Managers prefer to hire honest secretaries.
 To say that you are looking for a solid job and good relationship with your colleagues and with your superior is a good one.
 You can also say that you enjoy doing what secretaries typically do in their daily job–answering calls, greeting guests, organizing daily schedule, helping with administrative and clerical work, etc.

 The key is to show them that you want the job, and not only need one.
 Don’t forget to speak with enthusiasm, and try to avoid talking about the past.
+Again, if you’re not sure what to say, you can check 7 sample answers here.

 What do you think makes a good secretary nowadays?